Comparing Sequential Forecasters: Extensions and Discussion

 \subsection{Acknowledgements}

+YJC and AR thank Alexander Henzi, Johanna F. Ziegel, Rafael M. Frongillo, and the anonymous reviewers for their valuable feedback on this work.
 AR acknowledges funding from NSF DMS 1916320.
 Research reported in this paper was sponsored in part by the DEVCOM Army Research Laboratory under Cooperative Agreement W911NF-17-2-0196 (ARL IoBT CRA).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-YJC and AR thank Ruodu Wang and Glenn Shafer, who were coinstructors with AR on a tri-university game-theoretic statistical inference course, for which this paper started off as a course project.